Skip to main content

 If you click on Back to the dashboard, you can follow the deployment by clicking on the workflow/status icon.

-Refer to Execution workflow section.
+Refer to Workflow Execution section.

 The green icons indicate that the Cloud Connectors are active.